AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 [Link to Free Text](https://school.hbh7.com/pdfs/RPI/Automating%20Inequality%20-%20Virginia%20Eubanks.pdf)

-$book $technology $inequality $poverty $data $algorithms
+$book $technology studies $inequality $class $data $algorithmic bias $policing $capitalism

 # I get by with a little help from my friends: The Ecological Model and Support for Women Scholars Experiencing Online Harassment
 ## Chandell Gosse, Jaigris Hodson, Shandell Houlden, George Veletsianos
 ### 2018

-This article aims to understand the phenomenon behind online abuse and harassment towards women scholar.
+This article aims to understand the phenomenon behind online abuse and harassment towards women scholars.
 Data was collected from 14 interviews to determine and report on the types of supports these women sought during and after their experiences.
 There are three levels of support: personal and social; organizational, technological, and sectoral; larger cultural and social attitudes and discourses.
 Participants relied on social and peronal support most frequently, but they often relied on multiple supports across all three levels.
 The authors used an ecological model to demonstrate how different types of support are interconnected.

 [Link to Text](https://journals.uic.edu/ojs/index.php/fm/article/view/9136/0)

-$article $onlineharassment $internet
+$article $online harassment $internet $feminism $academia

 # Racial Justice Activist Hashtags: Counterpublics and Discourse Circulation
 ## Rachel Kuo